arcaccra/arc_docs/docs/ALJ Intensive/Day_1.md

 ## Participant Reviews

 > “I really enjoyed Tobias’ session.
-It helped me realize how much value I bring when I listen more and speak with intention.” – Participant A
+It helped me realize how much value I bring when I listen more and speak with intention.” – Clifford

 > “The community walk made me think about my own neighborhood differently.
-I’m inspired to take action on the things I usually ignore.” – Participant B
+I’m inspired to take action on the things I usually ignore.” – Enoch

 > “Shikhar’s session helped me clarify my goals.
-I now have a better idea of the kind of leader I want to become.” – Participant C
+I now have a better idea of the kind of leader I want to become.” – Abdul Rahman

 ## Conclusion